 During the network slice provisioning, the CHF, under the ConvergedCharging service, receives and stores the "max.
-Nb of Reg UEs" which is considered by CCS as initial value for the network slice quota (NS_quota).
-This NS_quota is used by the CCS for the Network Slice quota management.
+Nb of Reg UEs" value which was configured in the NSACF during this provisioning of the network slice as described in TS 23.501 [7] clause 5.15.11.0.

 A new NetworkSliceConvergedCharging service is introduced for this Network Slice quota management between the CHF and the NSACF and its use is described in following clause.
+In this context, the Network Slice quota (NS_quota) handled by the CHF relates to quota of "Nb of Reg UEs".

 During the UEs registration, the NSACF provides the network slice admission control for all AMF(s) by counting the number of registered UEs against quota granted by the CHF under NetworkSliceConvergedCharging service consumption by the NSACF.